DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ### Logging In

-1. User can [login](https://account.devnagri.com/login) to devnagri by using credentials (Email ID & password) that were set during the registration process.
+1. User can [login](https://account.devnagri.com/login) to Devnagri by using credentials (Email ID & password) that were set during the registration process.

 ![Client Signin](./images/LoginUpdate.png)

-2. User can also login using “Magic Link” option, the user needs to enter the registered email address in the text box and a unique link shall be sent on the registered email using which he/she can login directly.
+2. User can also login using “Magic Link” option, the user needs to enter the registered email address in the text box and an autologin link will be sent on the registered email address.

 ![Magic Signin](./images/MagicLinkUpdate.png)

 ### Password Recovery

 If a user has forgotten (or wants to reset) the password, then using [“Forgot Password”](https://account.devnagri.com/forgot-password) option given on login screen it can be reset.
 Enter the registered Email ID, a reset password link will be sent over email.
 Click on that link and enter new password.
-User will be notified on the successful change of the password.
+User will be notified on the successful update of the password.

 ![Forgot Password](./images/Forgot_Password.png)